hfiref0x/WubbabooMark/README.md

 x64 Windows 10/11 and above.

-Anything below Windows 10 is unsupported, *well because it is actually no longer supported by Microsoft*.
+Anything below Windows 10 is unsupported.
+Well, because those OSes discontinued by Microsoft and mainstream industry.
 What a surprise!
-Forget Windows XP/7 and move on.
+What a surprise!
+Forget stone age systems and move on.

-A note about Windows 11 preview/dev builds - since this program rely on completely undocumented stuff there can be problems with most recent versions that program doesn't know resulting in false-positives or program unexpected crashes.
+Windows 11 preview/developer builds WARNING: since this program rely on completely undocumented stuff there can be problems with most recent versions that program doesn't know about resulting in false-positive detection or program crashes.
+Use on your own risk.

 # Implemented tests